justinrgarrard/world-of-naevis.net/docs/more/archetypes/cleric_stone.md

 #### Bonus Proficiencies

-At 1st level, you gain proficiency with heavy armor, mason's tools, and the [Giant](../languages/secret_languages) language.
+At 1st level, you gain proficiency with heavy armor and the [Giant](../languages/secret) language.

-#### Transmute Provision
+#### Amor Fati

-Starting at 1st level, you can use an action to transmute a handful of rock or dirt into an edible bread.
-The bread provides enough nourishment to sustain a creature for one day, and can feed a number of creatures equal to your proficiency bonus.
-If not consumed, it turns to dust after one hour.
-You must take a short or long rest before using this feature again.
+Starting at 1st level, you learn the _Resistance_ cantrip.
+You can cast it using a bonus action.

 #### Channel Divinity: Endurance